Abdullatif2/Double-Edged-Defense/README.md

 Result: The model Achieved 100% accuracy and maintained the same accuracy even when applying attacks like (FGSM/PGD/ Carlini & Wagner)

-### 5- MLP-IEC104_All_merged_All_data_adv
+### 6- MLP-IEC104_All_merged_All_data_adv (2nd Layer of the Hierarchical Model)

 In this code file, we used the generated CSV File from the IEC Data Preprocessing & Labeling Code.
 Specifically, we used "data_without_ioa.csv" & "data_with_ioa.csv".
 The main goal of this file is to train the attack model and test/enhance its robustness against Adversarial attacks.
+(The model was trained on the attack samples only)

 The Steps performed in this code include:

 - Data Loading
 - Remove the IOA and other irrelevant feature
+- Merge All data in one Dataframe
 - Remove all benign Samples to train the attack model
 - Data Sampling (10,000 Samples for class 1 & 4 and 5000 Samples for remaining classes, Total: 11 Classes)
 - Min-MAx Normalization